Tatsuru-Kikuchi/Post-Quantum-Cryptography/README.md

 Overview
 --------

-The **Open Quantum Safe (OQS) project** has the goal of developing and prototyping quantum-resistant cryptography.
+The **Quantum Resistant Ledger (QRL) for XRPL project** has the goal of developing and prototyping quantum-resistant cryptography.

 **liboqs** is an open source C library for quantum-resistant cryptographic algorithms.  liboqs initially focuses on key exchange algorithms.  liboqs provides a common API suitable for post-quantum key exchange algorithms, and will collect together various implementations.  liboqs will also include a test harness and benchmarking routines to compare performance of post-quantum implementations.

 OQS will also include integrations into application-level protocols to provide easy prototyping of quantum-resistant cryptography.
 Our first integration is in OpenSSL:

 - **open-quantum-safe/openssl** is an integration of liboqs into OpenSSL 1.0.2.
 The goal of this integration is to provide easy prototyping of quantum-resistant cryptography.
 The integration should not be considered "production quality".
-See more about this integration in its GitHub repository [open-quantum-safe/openssl/](https://github.com/open-quantum-safe/openssl/).

-More information on OQS can be found on our website: [https://openquantumsafe.org/](https://openquantumsafe.org/).

 Contents
 --------